 The Winner Takes it All!

 They do, but there is no spoon, Neo!
 Can you truly name one single game that never lost its playerbase or even a bit of popularity?
 No. It’s because we, as players — or rather, dreamers — are always in search of something novel and more true to its core.
-A passionate artist always finds new ways of expression, just as an innovative game developer is always in search of new technology to let us keep dreaming.
-Let’s see what the future holds and what new games can we name the best in the years to come!
+A passionate artist always finds new ways of expression.
+The future is indeed bright!
+Let’s see what else it holds and what new games can we name the best in the years to come!

 PUBG, Fortnite, Whatever-Game fanatic.
 Food evangelist.
 Internet ninja.
 Friendly communicator.
 Twitter fan.
 Zombie fanatic.